jhubbardsf/svelte-speech-recognition/README.md

 To import in your Svelte code:

-`import SpeechRecognition, { useSpeechRecognition } from 'svelte-speech-recognition'`
+`import SpeechRecognition, { useSpeechRecognition } from 'svelte-speech-recognition/SpeechRecognition'`

 ## Basic example